boniface/hash-media-deps-plugin/Readme.md

   .settings(
     name := "project-name",
     libraryDependencies += "com.github.boniface" %% "hash-media-deps-plugin" % "x.y.z",
-    excludeDependencies ++= Seq(
-      ExclusionRule("org.scala-lang.modules", "scala-collection-compat_2.12"),
-      ExclusionRule("org.scala-lang.modules", "scala-xml_2.12"),
-    ),
   )
 ```

 ## Dependencies

-The plugin includes a variety of dependencies, organized into different categories such as Akka, Tapir, ZIO, and more.
+The project  includes a variety of dependencies, organized into different categories such as Akka, Tapir, ZIO, and more.
 Here are some examples:

 - **Akka**:
   - `akka-actor-typed`